Garinger High School: Additional schools on campus

 Charlotte Mecklenburg Schools announced that the five small schools on the Garinger campus would become a one school again under the name of "Garinger High School," effective in the 2011-2012 school year.

 Campus

 Garinger High School is located in East Charlotte at 1100 Eastway Dr.

 Garinger's campus was designed by AG Odell, Jr. and Associates.
 The campus covers roughly 63 acre and consists of several detached buildings, many of which have interior courtyards.
 Near the center of campus sits a unique circular building with a conical roof, which served as the original library.
 It has since been converted into classroom space and much of the interior integrity has been lost.
-A new two-story library was added in the 1970s.
+A two-story library was added in the 1970s.

-The campus was considered state-of-the-art when it first opened, winning many architectural awards for its unique modern buildings.
-Garinger was featured in a 1962 edition of National Geographic as Charlotte-Mecklenburg's showplace high school.

-Traditions

-Garinger has many long standing traditions, many of which were carried over from Central High.
-The teams are known as the "Wildcats," and the school colors are blue and white; high school teams under that nickname and colors have played since 1908 at Charlotte High/Central High.

-Fight song

-Garinger's fight song is based on "The Washington and Lee Swing".

-Willow tree

-The official symbol of Garinger High School is the weeping willow tree.
-The school's annual literary magazine is called Under the Willow Tree.

 Sports

 Garinger's mascot is a wildcat, and the school colors are royal blue and gray.
-These traditions harken back to the days of Charlotte Central High School.
-Garinger competes as a North Carolina High School Athletic Association (NCHSAA) 4A school.
+Garinger is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as an 8A school.
+It is a part of the Greater Charlotte 7A/8A Conference.

-While competitive and occasionally successful in basketball, track and field, and golf, the Wildcats have struggled greatly in other sports, most notably football (discussed below).
-Garinger often sells out its intimate 600-capacity gym for basketball games against West Charlotte and Independence.

-One of Garinger's historic forms, Charlotte (later Central) High School, was a football powerhouse and used American Legion Memorial Stadium as its home field in its latter days.

-Garinger's current stadium is Phil Hughston Memorial Stadium, named for a player who died from injuries sustained in a 1971 football game.